4 CHARACTERISTICS THAT MAKE YOU

 # 3 BRIEFING

-You can recognize from the briefing if you’re sitting opposite a good or not so good graphic designer.
-Good designers (almost) pester you with questions about your company, your products, your philosophy etc. – because all of these components slip into the design later on.
+You can recognize from the briefing if you’re dealing with a good or not so good design agency.
+Good design agencies (almost) pester you with questions about your company, your products, your philosophy etc. – because all of these components slip into the design later on.
 Good designers also ask you about your target group and your competitors.
 If you have the feeling that the designer doesn’t want to know too much about you or your products, it might be better to look for somebody else.

 # 4 TRANSPARENCY

 Transparency is very important.
-Ask the graphic designers specific questions like how they work, how their workflow looks like when they design etc. Also ask them how many logo drafts are included in the price, if it’s about logos, and how many feedback or correction rounds are included.
+Ask the design agency specific questions like how they work, how their workflow looks like when they design etc. Also ask them how many logo drafts are included in the price, if it’s about logos, and how many feedback or correction rounds are included.
 These are valid questions because you are the client and you pay.
-If a graphic designer hesitates in giving you good answers, off to somebody else.
+If a design agency hesitates in giving you good answers, off to somebody else.
 You have every right to know what exactly you get for your money.

 You can also download this topic as a free whitepaper.